guptakaran11/grasskode-website/content/post/travel/where-is-north-east/arunachal-mechuka.md

   <em>Lunch point</em>
 </div>

-The last 20 kilimeters from Pangin to Aalo were the worst of the day.
+The last 20 kilometers from Pangin to Aalo were the worst of the day.
 There had been no tar on the road for quite a while now but at least it was mostly plane.
 This stretch was made of mounds of muds and the depressions that linked them. :expressionless: It took us an hour to negotiate this stretch and at the end of it we were so flustered that we stopped for a break right before hitting Aalo.
 The scenes though, were just as beautiful as ever.

 <div class="postimg">
   <a href="https://farm8.staticflickr.com/7848/47233677402_c301a35725_c.jpg" data-toggle="lightbox">